 Whether or not it’s worth it really depends on your travel patterns.
 If you value the ability to travel nonstop to London in comfort then I think it absolutely could be worth it.
 If you’re looking to travel to other parts of the world, and if you don’t greatly value the ability to fly nonstop, the value proposition isn’t as obvious.

-If you’re someone who usually prefers to fly economy, or who absolutely won’t pay surcharges on award tickets, then this isn’t for you.
+If you’re someone who usually prefers to fly economy, or who absolutely won’t pay surcharges on award tickets, then this probably isn’t for you.
+There are still some valuable niche redemptions, like redeeming on Iberia, but it’s not like there’s that much award availability.

 If you have the BA Visa, have you earned a travel together ticket?
 If so, how did you use it?